babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ### Publishing Non-standard Syntax

-Publishing non-standard syntax in a library is setting your users up for possible inconsistencies, refactoring, and breakage of their projects.
-Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means you will inevitability have to change the code.
+As a library author, publishing non-standard syntax is setting our users up for possible inconsistencies, refactoring, and breakage of their projects.
+Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means we will inevitability have to change the library code.

-At least if you ship the compiled version, it will still work and the library maintainer can change the output so that it works the same as before.
-Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it, and will have to have the same configuration of Babel as you.
-This is in the same bucket as using TS/JSX/Flow: you wouldn't expect consumers to configure the same compiler environment just because you used them.
+At least if we ship the compiled version, it will still work and the library maintainer can change the output so that it works the same as before.
+Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it, and will have to have the same configuration of Babel as us.
+This is in the same bucket as using TS/JSX/Flow: we wouldn't expect consumers to configure the same compiler environment just because we used them.

 TODO: Or a proposal might just stall because people are busy, etc. Decorators are a great example of this.

 ### Conflating ESM and ES2015+

-When you do `import foo from "foo"` or `require("foo")` and `foo` doesn't have an `index.js`, it will resolve to the `main` field in the `package.json` of the module.
+When we write `import foo from "foo"` or `require("foo")` and `foo` doesn't have an `index.js`, it will resolve to the `main` field in the `package.json` of the module.

 Some tools like Rollup/Webpack will also read from another field called `module` (previously `jsnext:main`).
 It uses this to instead resolve to the ESM file.